 A. Before you leave for Salobreña I will email a package of information that will answer many of your questions about my home and the area.
-The house keys will be conveniently located in a lock box.
+The house keys will be conveniently located in a lock box at the front door.
 The combination will be provided to you before you leave on your vacation.
 If you have any problems, my property manager will be available by phone to help you or I can arrange to have her meet you at the house and provide you with a set of keys.

 Q. Where do we buy food?
 How will we find the things we need?